 This UDF column feature allows all facts to be sliced and filtered by the newly added data in these user-defined fields.
-If you want to slice and filter historical facts by the new fields, you must update the historical dimensions to contain the current value of the new user-defined fields.
+To slice and filter historical facts by the new fields, you must update the historical dimensions to contain the current value of the new user-defined fields.